hfshr/poweRof10/README.md

 ## Acknowledgements

-Thanks to the team that keep www.thepowerof10.info up and running, it’s an invaluable resource for many\!
+Thanks to the team that keep www.thepowerof10.info up and running, it’s an invaluable resource for many!